-As part of their exploration, students will also learn a little bit about slavery in Louisiana, the lives students are familiar.
+As part of their exploration, students will also learn a little bit about slavery in Louisiana, the lives

 Sometimes students have questions regarding how the information they are learning relates to themselves and their own experiences.
 In such instances, we will encourage each student to discuss such topics with you.
-We recognize that the best place to find answers to those types of questions is understanding of and respect for people and communities that may be different from those with which with your family and the adults at home.
+We recognize that the best place to find answers to those types of questions is with your family and the adults at home.